 Peter picked up the pace, wind-milling his legs and twisting his body into eye-catching air flares.
 A spontaneous cheer arose from the students.
 Even Blake and his goons were nodding to the beat, trying to look casual as Peter stole the show.
 They looked like insecure kids marooned at a lively house party—too afraid to dance, but still wanting to be included in the mix.
 Typically, Peter would have gloated or said something snide, but he was utterly focused on having the time of his life.

 Prior to the dance, just for the fuck of it, the three teen-heroes had taken a dose of double O negative.
 Eun could see the shifting patterns and fractalized equations cavorting around Peter.
 She stood on the edge of the dance-circle, part of it but apart from it at the same time.
 Her cross-dimensional perception rendered his limbs into whirling beams of light; they left sparkling contrails hanging in the air as he contorted and flipped.
 Tiny, luminescent swoops followed his lips as his grin widened to epic proportions.

 Eun looked at Kora.
-The barbarian princess was watching Peter like the rest of the students, her eyes agleam with jubilation.
-Sentential calculus was flowing up and down her silhouette, brightening into miniature supernovas whenever one equation combined with another.
+The barbarian princess was watching like everyone else, her eyes agleam with jubilation.
+Sentential calculus was flowing up and down her aura, brightening into miniature supernovas whenever one equation combined with another.